Assuming the best in people is a vital skill for leaders

 Then, it might be time to revisit the value of “assumption of positive intent.”

-- What is the fundamental belief underpinning the assumption of positive intent?Answer: That people are doing the best they can.
+- That people are doing the best they can.

-The vulnerability researcher and leadership expert explains why we dig ourselves into a hole here.
+It's surely the simplest lesson from this global leadership expert, but Dr Brown explains why we so often dig ourselves into a hole here.

 - Most people don’t have the skills to set boundaries;

-- Only 50% of people that her team interviewed believed others were doing the best they can.
+- Only 50% of people interviewed by her team believed others were doing the best they can.

-Dr Brown says the most compassionate and generous people she’d interviewed in her career were the most boundaried.
+- The most compassionate and generous people are the most boundaried.

-Like her TED Talk "soulmate" Simon Sinek, Dr Brown wants to see a bit less ego and a bit more bravery.
+Like the global pioneer of healthy workplaces, Patrick Lencioni, Dr Brown says she wants to see a bit less ego and a bit more bravery amongst business leaders.

-and then she proposes the idea that that person is doing the best they can.
+.....and then she proposes this scenario: This person is doing the best they can.

-One man doing an excercise with Dr Brown tried this and quickly concluded:
+One man doing an excercise with Dr Brown tried this and had an outpouring of emotion.

 Dr. Brené Brown writes that asking leaders to assume others are doing the best they can moves them from "pushing and grinding on the same issues" to the more difficult task of: